Do Go On - 400 - The Millennium Dome Heist

 Scared him.

-uh it attracted like we said barely half of the 12 million customers its sponsors forecast
+barely half of the 12 million customers, its sponsors forecast.

-and it was deemed a failure by the press but people loved it like the the public really
+And it was deemed a failure by the press, but people loved it.

-enjoyed it but you know the press were like, duh, shit.
+Like the public really enjoyed it, but, you know, the press were like, the shit.

 And then all the original exhibition elements were sold or dismantled.